-In casual American English, "The playwright explores complex social issues in her drama" sounds like "dhuh PLAY-rahyt uhk-SPLORZ KAHM-plehks SOH-shuhl IH-shooz ihn her DRAH-muh".
-Several things happen here, and the headline one is the DR Sounds Like JR: the DR sounds more like J than two crisp consonants.
+Americans pronounce "The playwright explores complex social issues in her drama" as "dhuh PLAY-rahyt uhk-SPLORZ KAHM-plehks SOH-shuhl IH-shooz ihn her DRAH-muh" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the DR Sounds Like JR — the DR sounds more like J than two crisp consonants.
+It lands on drama, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.